Fantasmic!: Disneyland version

+Synopsis (since 2024)

 The show begins with Mickey Mouse being transported into his dream.
 He dances and orchestrates various water fountain, pyrotechnic, projection, laser and lighting effects to the show's theme.
 Mist screens rise from the water, acting as projection surfaces for various scenes from Disney movies.
 The show then transitions into a jungle scene from The Jungle Book, featuring a 100 ft puppet of Kaa and three floating barges carrying King Louie and black-lit monkeys (that debuted in the Tokyo version) across the river stage.
 The song transitions into "Hakuna Matata".
 The music then segues into a dubstep rendition of "Pink Elephants on Parade" from Dumbo, as animated pink elephants appear onscreen and in the form of performers on the island.
 The scene then transitions to "Friend Like Me" from Aladdin.
 Sorcerer Mickey watches the Genie perform tricks.
 Then they go under the sea as they head into the world of The Little Mermaid and Finding Nemo.
 A bubble floats by and Jiminy Cricket appears onscreen, searching underwater for Pinocchio.
 An animated Monstro appears suddenly, accompanied by a heavy musical score as he crashes through water.
 The sea morphs into the "Sorcerer's Apprentice" flood scene.
 As Mickey looks around in the dark and asks "What's going on?", a ship caught in a storm appears.
-Captain Barbossa then appears on the mist screens.